New Toilet Cost

 - Turn your water on.

 - Finish the area with any finishing touches that need to be done.
-You should also text the toilet at this point and check that there are no leaks.

 What's the minimum amount of floorspace you need around the toilet?
 How much room should you leave between this and the sink?